 (Suggested reading: How to Ace Your Medical School Interviews)

 September - March or April of Your Application Year

-- Send update letters prior to receiving interviews, if accepted and appropriate (i.e., if you have significant updates to share and if at least a month has passed since submitting your secondary)
+Send letters of interest, with updates, prior to receiving interviews, if accepted and appropriate (i.e., if you have significant updates to share and at least a month has passed since submitting your secondary)

-- Send update letters and letters of interest/intent after completing interviews/getting placed on the wait list, if accepted and appropriate (a letter of interest communicates fit and interest to attend the school if admitted, whereas a letter of intent communicates fit and intention to attend if admitted)
+Send letters of interest/intent after completing interviews/getting placed on the wait list, if accepted and appropriate (a letter of interest communicates fit and interest to attend the school if admitted, whereas a letter of intent communicates fit and intention to attend if admitted)

 October - May of Your Application Year

 Review admission and financial aid offers